jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 So how do you go about building live-editable code examples?
 [React Live][].
 It's an excellent library on its own, and when combined with MDX, it makes creating rich documentation for React components incredibly easy.
+To learn how to set this up, see the official [MDX guide](https://mdxjs.com/guides/live-code).

 ## What about Theme UI?